 I recently discovered that sometimes it takes science to make magic when I chatted to Groot Constantia’s winemaker, Boela Gerber.
-A lot of analysis and research was undertaken to faithfully recreate ‘Constantia Wyn’ as it was enjoyed by Napoleon Bonaparte, Frederick the Great of Prussia and King Louis Phillipe of France.
+A lot of analysis and research was undertaken to faithfully recreate ‘Constantia Wyn’ as it was enjoyed by Napoleon, Frederick the Great of Prussia and Louis Phillipe (King of the French).

 How do we know Napoleon drank wine from Groot Constantia while in exile at Saint Helena?
 The name of the agent for the English East India Company tasked to provision the island, Joseph Luson, as well as the name of his clerk, Daniel Jacob Cloete, are amongst the regular clients recorded in the Groot Constantia Wine Sales Register.